 CEPI was set up to accelerate the development of vaccines against emerging infectious disease threats like COVID-19.
 It aims to bridge the gap between public and private sectors to pool resources and expertise to jump start the vaccine development process.
 CEPI has moved with great urgency and in coordination with WHO in response to the outbreak, with the aim of advancing COVID-19 vaccine candidates into clinical testing as quickly as possible, leveraging rapid response platforms already supported by CEPI as well as new partnerships.

-- CEPI currently has 8 COVID-19 vaccine development projects that they are supporting.
-To date, CEPI has provided initial funding to develop COVID-19 vaccine candidates to Institut Pasteur; Curevac, Inc.; Inovio Pharmaceuticals, Inc.; Moderna, Inc.; Novavax, Inc.; the University of Hong Kong; the University of Oxford; and the University of Queensland.
+- CEPI currently has 9 COVID-19 vaccine development projects that they are supporting.
+To date, CEPI has provided initial funding to develop COVID-19 vaccine candidates to Institut Pasteur; Curevac, Inc.; Inovio Pharmaceuticals, Inc.; Moderna, Inc.; Novavax, Inc.; the University of Hong Kong; the University of Oxford; the University of Queensland; and Clover Biopharmaceuticals.